Footwork (genre): History

 DJ Taye of Teklife and RP Boo noted, footwork, at the time it was declining in Chicago, found new exposure elsewhere in the world, particularly in Europe.
-After 2013, RP Boo toured worldwide so much that he could afford to quit his full-time job in home repair store in Chicago, something he could not afford doing during footwork's formative years.
+After 2013, RP Boo toured worldwide so consistently that he could afford to quit his full-time job at a home repair store in Chicago, something he could not afford doing during footwork's formative years.

 Characteristics

 Footwork songs are generally around 150–165 BPM with beat-skipping kick drums, pounding rapidly (and at times very sparsely) in syncopation with crackling snares, claps, and other sounds reminiscent of old drum machines.
 The overall feel of the rhythm in more experimental tracks in the genre may sound intentionally undanceable for a casual listener.
-Vocal chops from unrelated genres, such and contemporary R&B and pop music are common and may also be up- or down-pitched.
+Vocal chops from unrelated genres, such as contemporary R&B and pop music are common and may also be up- or down-pitched.
 The production style is often markedly lo-fi, much like baile funk.

 The tempo of footwork tracks may switch back and forth, alternating hi-speed full-time and half-time sections.
 The overall mood of the genre is said to be hypnotic, dark and abstract.
 The genre makes marked heavy use of sub-bass and its fast and repetitive rhythmic atmosphere is said to be reminiscent of the early jungle music.

 Along with "juke" being used as a synonym for footwork music, a strong tradition in the juke and footwork scene is to differentiate proper juke music from proper footwork music, the former being fast (around 150-160 BPM) four-to-the-floor ghetto house music, somewhat predating footwork (proper juke music being said to originate around the early or mid-to-late 1990s), while proper footwork music (originating in the late 1990s) being a more rhythmically abstract musical form than proper juke with beat skips, alternating full-time to half-time tempo, and thus departing from house music entirely.
 Both variants (juke music and footwork music) use the same BPM of 150 to 160 and heavily rely on cutout sampling techniques.